indyplanets/appcenter-documentation/user-guide/creating-app.md

+# DRAFT IN PROCESS OFF LINE...
+COME BACK AND SEE US LATER.

 You can create SQL, BTEQ, or Java apps from the Dashboard or **[Manage Apps](managing-apps.md)** view.

 1. From the **Dashboard** or **[Manage Apps](managing-apps.md)** view, click the orange floating action button.